TTibn/ID3-Decision-Tree_from-Scratch/README.md

-# ID3-Decision-Tree-
+# ID3-Decision-Tree from Scratch
-ID3 Decision Tree Implementation
+ID3 Decision Tree Implementation from Scratch

-This project is part of a postgraduate Engineering course in Machine Learning and concerns Decision Trees.

 The parameters of the project are as follows:

-1) Implement a decision tree learner from scratch based on the ID3 algorithm
+1) Implementantion of a decision tree learner from scratch based on the ID3 algorithm
-   a) Programming language of your choice (in case of Python selected, don't include scikit-learn imports)
+   a) Python programming language (without scikit-learn imports)
    b) Interface of your choice
-2) Implement 3 different splitting functions:
+2) Implementantion of 3 different splitting functions:
    a) Random
    b) Information gain
    c) Gain ratio
-3) Your program should be able to:
+3) The program is able to:
    a) read the UCI Car Evaluation dataset
    b) provide the following evaluation methods:
       b.1) Holdout (p% for training (1-p)% for test)